 Loans that are not impaired are evaluated based upon the Bank's historical loss experience, as well as various subjective factors, to estimate potential unidentified losses within the various loan portfolios.
 These loans are categorized into pools based upon certain characteristics such as loan type, collateral type and repayment source.
-The Bank's loss history is analyzed in terms of loss frequency and loss severity.
-Loss frequency represents the likelihood of loans not repaying in accordance with their original terms, which would result in the foreclosure and subsequent liquidation of the property.
-Loss severity represents any potential loss resulting from the loan's foreclosure and subsequent liquidation.
-Management calculates estimated loss frequency and loss severity ratios for each loan pool.
 In addition to analyzing historical losses, the Bank also evaluates the following subjective factors for each loan pool to estimate future losses: changes in lending policies and procedures, changes in economic and business conditions, changes in the nature and volume of the portfolio, changes in management and other relevant staff, changes in the volume and severity of past due loans, changes in the quality of the Bank's loan review system, changes in the value of the underlying collateral for collateral dependent loans, changes in the level of lending concentrations, and changes in other external factors such as competition and legal and regulatory requirements.
-Historical loss ratios are adjusted accordingly, based upon the effect that the subjective factors have in estimated future losses.
-These adjusted ratios are applied to the balances of the loan pools to determine the adequacy of the ALLL each quarter.
+Historical loss are adjusted ratios are applied to the balances of the loan pools to determine the adequacy of the ALLL each quarter.
+For purposes of calculating historical loss ratios, specific valuation allowances established prior to March 31, 2012, are considered charge-offs during the periods in which they were established.